apache/solr-site/content/pages/blogposts/2024-11-09-scaling-solr-mental-model.md

 Title: Scaling Solr: From Desktop to Cloud Scale
 category: solr/blogposts
 summary: This blog post is a opinion piece on how to make Solr deployments scale easily from small to massive.
-Written by Eric Pugh and Stefan Vodita.
+Written by Eric Pugh.
 slug: scaling-solr-mental-model
 URL: blogposts/scaling-solr-mental-model.html
 save_as: blogposts/scaling-solr-mental-model.html